Reddit Squashed QAnon by Accident

 From the June 2020 issue: The prophecies of Q

 Slowe summed up Reddit’s stance on QAnon as follows: “They can believe whatever crazy shit they want.
-But they started harassing users and doxxing them, so that’s something we banned.”
+But they started harassing users and doxing them, so that’s something we banned.”
 Today, the concept of QAnon as a coherent and sanctionable group is almost quaint.
 QAnon is dangerous precisely because it isn’t hanging out in isolated subreddits, full of people who are committing obviously bannable offenses.
 Its hashtags are floating around otherwise-normal-looking Instagram posts.
 Its general philosophies—about the media covering up innumerable evils, the Democrats conspiring to harm children, a global cabal that wants you to suffer—are lacing your mom’s friend’s Facebook updates.
 Its supporters are retweeted by the president.

 Reddit’s approach may have kept QAnon out of one corner of the internet, but QAnon still spread into the real world.
 Now it's become irreversibly baked into American culture, that style of banning simply won’t do much good.
 It’s not too late to do something, but it’s too late to do something as simple as this.